jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 ### Compiling

-1. Open the `wing_segment.ino` project sketch in the Arduino IDE.
+1. Open the `wing_segment_v0.ino` project sketch in the Arduino IDE.

 2. Select the AST-CAN485 board from the `Tools->Board` menu in the Arduino IDE toolbar.